There seem to be so many interior designers where I live.

-As he/she gets more experience they are also making personal contacts with multiple manufacturers, artisans and retailers.
+As an interior design professional gets more experience, they are also making personal contacts with multiple manufacturers, local craftspeople and retailers.

-Also, craftspeople and suppliers are more likely to give better pricing or delivery priority to someone with whom they have had previous good experiences.
+Artisans and suppliers are also more likely to give better pricing or delivery priority to someone with whom they have had previous good experiences.

-Meanwhile there are many online websites dedicated to interior design for those who wish to do it themselves.
+Many online websites are dedicated to interior design for those who wish to do it themselves.

-In March 2017 Furniture Today, the primary trade publication for the furniture industry, conducted an online survey to determine how consumers felt about interior designers.
+Furniture Today, the primary trade publication for the furniture industry, conducted an online survey in 2017 to determine how consumers felt about interior designers.